awsdocs/aws-sct-user-guide/doc_source/CHAP_UserInterface.md

 ## Storing AWS service profiles in the AWS SCT<a name="CHAP_UserInterface.Profiles"></a>

-You can store your AWS credentials in the AWS SCT\.
+You can store your AWS credentials in AWS SCT\.
 AWS SCT uses your credentials when you use features that integrate with AWS services\.
 For example, AWS SCT integrates with Amazon S3, AWS Lambda, Amazon Relational Database Service \(Amazon RDS\), and AWS Database Migration Service \(AWS DMS\)\.

 AWS SCT asks you for your AWS credentials when you access a feature that requires them\.
 You can store your credentials in the global application settings\.
 When AWS SCT asks for your credentials, you can select the stored credentials\.